We will have our 15th 'Birthday' in 2019

-Finalists in 2012 Queensland Reconciliation Awards
+We were Finalists in the Queensland Reconciliation Awards in 2012

-- Our group has no political or religious affiliations and we come from a variety of backgrounds and ages.
+Our group has no political or religious affiliations and we come from a variety of backgrounds and ages.

-- Members take turns in ‘leading’ discussion of a particular title and each ‘leader’ is expected to provide some extra background or context, focus the discussion, etc. All titles chosen are available through the Brisbane City Council Library service.
+We meet at the Brisbane City Council's BRISBANE SQUARE LIBRARY 266 George Street (near the top end of the Queen Street Mall) on Sunday mornings from 10.30 – 12.30, at approximately six weekly intervals.
+The room/s set aside for Reading for Reconciliation will be clearly marked.
+NEW ‘READERS’ ARE ALWAYS WELCOME.
+Members take turns in ‘leading’ discussion of a particular title and each ‘leader’ is expected to provide some extra background or context, focus the discussion, etc. All titles chosen are available through the Brisbane City Council Library service.
 A big “Thank you” to BCC for invaluable support.

-Readings in 2018
+Readings in 2019